mesarikaya/WebShopWithReact/README.md

 - MongoDB as database
 - React as frontend
 	- Redux to support the app state
-- Local sign in functionality with JWT
+- Local sign-in functionality with PassportJS JWT strategy
-- Local Storage to control user login and logouts
+	- Expirable Local Storage to control user login and logouts
 - Typescript to provide static typing for better control of data and its types

-# VIEWS
+# Views
 ## Standard home page direction for guests
 - Container routes to the 'App'presentational view and shows the home page for guests with Login functionality and enables